-5 Due Diligence
+5 Due diligence

 Due diligence checks will be performed on all applications both at EOI stage and when final project selections are made.
+The due diligence process will primarily focus on the lead implementing partner but will also assess their ability to manage downstream partners and cascade relevant policies and processes down the delivery chain.

-When the EOI is submitted for a project, due diligence checks will cover areas including involvement in bribery, corruption, fraudulent activity, environmental/ human rights violations, professional misconduct and current litigation/ criminal records.
-Projects will only be contacted if any clarification is needed or if any major risks are highlighted.
+When the EOI is submitted for a project, due diligence checks will cover areas including involvement in bribery, corruption, fraudulent activity, environmental/human rights violations, professional misconduct and current litigation/criminal records.
+Applicants will only be contacted if any clarification is needed or if any major risks are highlighted.

 After the full application selection process, further due diligence checks will be performed on successful applicants.
-This will require projects to submit a self-declaration along with any relevant supporting documents.
+This will require projects to submit a self-declaration along with other relevant supporting documents, such as policies to control risk and mitigate against fraud and corruption, a certificate of incorporation/business certificate or national equivalent, insurance certificates (professional indemnity, public liability, employers' liability), staff vetting measures, and quality assurance arrangements.
+A full list of documentation required for the due diligence process will be provided to shortlisted/successful applicants.
 This form will be made available to successful applicants.